 Most patients who have ingested significant amounts of ibuprofen will manifest symptoms within 4 to 6 hours.

 The most frequently reported symptoms of overdose include nausea, vomiting, abdominal pain, lethargy and drowsiness.
 Central nervous system (CNS) effects include headache, tinnitus, dizziness, convulsion, and loss of consciousness.
 Nystagmus, metabolic acidosis, hypothermia, renal effects, gastrointestinal bleeding, coma, apnoea, diarrhoea and depression of the CNS and respiratory system have also been rarely reported.
-In serious poisoning metabolic acidosis may occur.
+In serious poisoning metabolic acidosis may occur and the prothrombin time/INR may be prolonged, probably due to interference with the actions of circulating clotting factors.
 Disorientation, excitation, fainting and cardiovascular toxicity, including hypotension, bradycardia and tachycardia have been reported.
 In cases of significant overdose, renal failure and liver damage are possible.
 Large overdoses are generally well tolerated when no other drugs are being taken.